The media mix becomes more confusing

 One third of the companies surveyed (37,6 percent) as well as the jobseekers and career prospects (35,7 percent) are of the opinion that modern forms of communication will have to be used more in the future and expect the same from others, 35,7 percent of the companies and 37,8 percent of the Job seekers.

 The fact that implementation does not meet these requirements is shown by a few of the examined instruments and channels:

-- So-called “robot recruiting” - in which an algorithm automatically recommends job seekers to job vacancies, or vice versa, companies - only 2,4 percent of the top 1.000 companies use it.
-Accordingly, 43,3 percent of job seekers say they have never used this opportunity and 27 percent are completely unfamiliar with it.
+- So-called “robot recruiting” - in which an algorithm automatically recommends job seekers to job vacancies or vice versa - only 2,4 percent of the top 1.000 companies use it.
+Accordingly, 43,3 percent of job seekers say they have never used this opportunity and 27 percent are completely unknown.

 - The situation is similar when using recruiting games.
 In the online games known as “gamification”, requirements and skills are matched in a playful way.
 Less than 2,5 percent of companies offer such games on their careers website or on social networking platforms.
-The job search among job seekers is somewhat greater: 12,9 percent have already checked their suitability for an open position using an online game.
+The job search among job seekers is somewhat greater: 12,9 percent have already checked their suitability for a vacancy using an online game.